scrapoxy/scrapoxy/packages/website/connectors/tencent/guide.md

 ![Credential Select](spx_credential_select.png)

-Select `Scaleway` to create a new credential (use search if necessary).
+Select `Tencent` to create a new credential (use search if necessary).

 ---